Production Deployment (Service/Daemon)

 • service install --package and service update --package support local .krpack files and HTTP(S) package URLs.

-• Private package URLs can use bearer token auth via --content-root-bearer-token.
+• Private package URLs and HTTP(S) runtime-source downloads can use bearer token auth via --content-root-bearer-token.

-• HTTPS certificate bypass is available via --content-root-ignore-certificate and should be used only for controlled environments.
+• HTTPS certificate bypass is available via --content-root-ignore-certificate for package/runtime-source downloads and should be used only for controlled environments.

 Return to the Guides index.